Jphilp4/my-ci-cd-pipeline/README.md

-# my-ci-cd-pipeline
-First CI/CD Pipeline Project

-My CI/CD Pipeline Project: A Journey from Scratch

-Overview

-In this project, I set out to create a CI/CD pipeline for a simple Flask application.
-The goal was to learn about version control, code quality, testing, and deployment.

-Key Steps Taken

-Repository Creation:

-I started by creating a GitHub repository called "my-ci-cd-pipeline" to manage my project and track changes.

-Local Setup:

-I cloned the repository to my local machine, which created a folder for my project files.

-Code Quality Integration:

-I integrated SonarQube to help maintain code quality from the beginning by creating a configuration file.

-Flask Application Development:

-I built a simple Flask application with basic routes, including a "Hello, World!" route and an "About" page.
-This served as the foundation for my project.

-Testing Setup:

-I wrote tests to ensure my application behaves as expected.
-These tests check if the app returns the correct messages and status codes for different routes.

-GitHub Actions Integration:

-I set up a GitHub Actions workflow to automatically run tests whenever changes are pushed to the repository.

-Challenges Faced and Overcome

-Permission Issues:

-I encountered errors when trying to access my project directory.
-I resolved this by enabling Full Disk Access for my terminal application.

-Setting Up the Testing Environment:

-I installed the necessary tools (Flask and pytest) and set up a virtual environment to manage my project dependencies.

-Import Errors:

-I faced issues with Python not finding my application files.
-I fixed these by organising my project structure and ensuring all necessary files were in place.

-CI Workflow Configuration:

-Initially, the GitHub Actions workflow failed due to incorrect configuration.
-I resolved this by updating the workflow file to properly set up the Python environment and run tests.

-Dependency Management:

-I learned to create and maintain a requirements.txt file to ensure consistent dependencies across different environments.

-Key Achievements

-Successful Local Test Execution:

-After resolving import issues, I successfully ran my tests locally, confirming that my Flask app works correctly.

-Functional CI Pipeline:

-I achieved a green tick on my GitHub Actions workflow, indicating that my tests are running successfully in the CI environment.

-Reflections and Lessons Learned

-This project has taught me valuable lessons about:

-- Setting up a project with GitHub and version control.

-- Ensuring code quality with tools like SonarQube.

-- Writing and running tests for a Flask application.

-- Managing dependencies with virtual environments.

-- Configuring and troubleshooting CI pipelines using GitHub Actions.

-- The importance of proper project structure and import management in Python.

-Next Steps

-- Expand the Flask application with more features and corresponding tests.

-- Enhance the CI pipeline with additional checks like code linting and coverage reporting.

-- Explore deployment options and potentially add deployment steps to the CI/CD pipeline.

-- Improve project documentation, including updating the README with CI process information.

-- Implement branch protection rules in GitHub to enforce code quality checks.
+# My CI/CD Pipeline Project 🚀
+*A Journey from Scratch*

+## 🧠 Overview
+In this project, I set out to create a **CI/CD pipeline** for a simple Flask application.
+The goal was to gain hands-on experience with:

+- Version control
+- Code quality
+- Testing
+- Deployment automation

+---

+## 🛠️ Key Steps Taken

+### 📁 Repository Creation
+Created a GitHub repository named `my-ci-cd-pipeline` to manage the project and track changes over time.

+### 💻 Local Setup
+Cloned the repository locally, which generated a folder for my project files and version control.

+### 📊 Code Quality Integration
+Integrated **SonarQube** for early and ongoing code quality monitoring by setting up a configuration file.

+### 🌐 Flask Application Development
+Developed a basic Flask app with routes like:

+- `/` → “Hello, World!”
+- `/about` → About page content

+This served as the core of the project.

+### ✅ Testing Setup
+Wrote unit tests using `pytest` to validate that each route returned the expected messages and status codes.

+### ⚙️ GitHub Actions Integration
+Configured a **GitHub Actions** workflow to automatically run tests on every push, ensuring code quality with each change.

+---

+## 🧩 Challenges Faced & Overcome

+### 🔐 Permission Issues
+Faced file access problems when working locally.
+Solved this by granting **Full Disk Access** to the terminal app.

+### 🧪 Testing Environment Setup
+Installed dependencies (Flask, pytest), and used a **Python virtual environment** to manage project packages cleanly.

+### 📦 Import Errors
+Python initially couldn't find my app files.
+Fixed it by restructuring folders and validating all imports and file paths.

+### 🔧 CI Workflow Failures
+GitHub Actions initially failed due to a bad workflow config.
+Fixed it by:

+- Installing Python properly
+- Specifying the correct dependencies
+- Ensuring tests ran in the right context

+### 📃 Dependency Management
+Created and maintained a `requirements.txt` to keep dependencies consistent across environments.

+---

+## 🏁 Key Achievements

+- ✅ **Successful local test execution** after import issues were resolved.
+- ✅ **CI pipeline success** on GitHub – all tests ran and passed (green tick!).

+---

+## 🤔 Reflections & Lessons Learned

+- Set up and used GitHub for proper version control
+- Integrated **SonarQube** for automated code analysis
+- Practiced **test-driven development** with Flask and pytest
+- Managed dependencies using `venv` and `requirements.txt`
+- Built and debugged CI pipelines using GitHub Actions
+- Gained confidence in Python project structure and automation

+---

+## 🔮 Next Steps

+- Add more features and tests to the Flask app
+- Enhance CI pipeline with linting and code coverage tools
+- Explore deployment options and integrate them into the pipeline
+- Improve documentation, including visuals and CI info in the README
+- Enable branch protection rules for automated quality enforcement